yungpiggy1219/Rift-Rewind-Hackathon/HACKATHON_GUIDE.md

 ## 🚨 Common Issues

+### "Riot API key is not configured"
+- Make sure you added `RIOT_API_KEY` to `.env.local`
+- Get your key from https://developer.riotgames.com/
+- Development keys expire every 24 hours

+### "Summoner not found"
+- Check the spelling of the summoner name
+- Make sure you're using the correct region (currently NA1)
+- Try a well-known summoner like "Faker"

+### "Rate limit exceeded"
+- Wait a few seconds and try again
+- The app will automatically retry with backoff

 ### AWS Bedrock Not Working?
 - Check your credentials in `.env.local`
 - Ensure you have Bedrock access in your AWS region